Marshal Tianpeng: Role in Journey to the West

 15th-century depiction of Zhu Bajie, an incarnation of Marshal Tianpeng.

-Marshal Tianpeng's most famous depiction comes from the 16th-century Ming dynasty novel Journey to the West, written by Wu Cheng'en.
-In the novel, he is introduced as a high-ranking celestial general who commands 80,000 naval troops of the Heavenly River (天河).
-However, he is banished from heaven for flirting with Chang'e (嫦娥), the Moon Goddess, during a heavenly banquet.
-As punishment, he is reincarnated on Earth but mistakenly enters the womb of a pig, becoming the half-human, half-pig figure known as Zhu Bajie (猪八戒), also called Pigsy in some translations.
+In the 16th-century Ming dynasty novel Journey to the West, Marshal Tianpeng is a celestial general who commands 80,000 naval troops of the Heavenly River (天河).
+He is banished from heaven after attempting to court Chang'e at a heavenly banquet.
+He is then reincarnated on Earth and enters the womb of a sow, becoming Zhu Bajie (猪八戒).

-As Zhu Bajie, he becomes one of Tang Sanzang's disciples on the journey to retrieve Buddhist scriptures from the West.
-Despite his flaws—such as laziness, gluttony, and a penchant for women—Zhu Bajie plays a crucial role in the pilgrimage, often providing comic relief while also assisting in battles against demons.
-By the end of the journey, he achieves enlightenment and is granted the title of "Cleanser of Altars" (净坛使者) by the Buddha.
+Zhu Bajie later becomes one of Tang Sanzang's disciples on the journey to obtain the Buddhist scriptures.
+He is portrayed as lazy, gluttonous, and fond of women, but also assists the group in their battles.
+At the end of the journey, he is given the title "Cleanser of Altars" (净坛使者) by the Buddha.